 - Over 20 first ladies exclusive china designs with colors

-- Basic museum entry is $3.00 per person (self-guided tour inside and outside includes films via QR codes)
+- Basic museum entry is $3.00 suggested per person donation or please patronize the gift shops (self-guided tour inside and outside includes films via QR codes on smart phones)

 - No membership, no reservation required

 This is a fully guided tour of the private and public collections of Chef Martin CJ Mongiello - a former Executive Chef to the President of the United States of America including exhibit items and artifacts sent by the National Archives and several Presidential Foundations.
 Other collections from private foundations include the Miller, Griffith, Morgante, Mancuso, Bush, Carter, Reagan, Clinton families, libraries and foundations.
+Additionally showcases the US Navy and why the White House has two restaurants inside of it staffed by Navy chefs and how Captain Patrick J. Casey, USN, Ret.
+Commanding Officer of the USS Asheville sent chef Marti away to the White House Military Office (WHMO).
+He is featured in Main Case of Glass and Mirro on floor one since 2008.
 Listed in the Official Museum Directory in partnership with the American Association of Museums.
 The tour traverses three levels of the historic mansion including underground servants quarters.

 Including Presidential Culinary Library™ holdings and The Presidential Service Center™ honoring the White House Military Office Presidential Service Badge (PSB) holders and Alumni members.
 Senior Curator and former White House Military Chef Martin CJ Mongiello and wife curator, Licensed Executive Chef Stormy Mongiello, former White House Military Chef Sam Morgante, former White House Military Office member and Spirits Director Travis McVey (creator of Heroes Vodka), Chef de Cuisine Kim Hambright, Sous Chef Johnsie Adams and Chef Tournant Caleb Young.